wjmelements/iu/README.md

 glibc should only need to implement **poll** or replace the **poll** code with **select** code, but honestly your servers should be running Linux.

-- will support IPv6
+- supports IPv6

-Development state: pre-alpha (as of November 2014)
+Development state: alpha (as of December 2014)